20th Mountain Army (Wehrmacht)

+The 20th Mountain Army, initially known as the Lapland Army, was a field army-level military formation of the German Army during World War II.

-The German Lapland Army (AOK Lappland) was one of the two army echelon headquarters controlling German troops in the far north of Norway and Finland during World War II.
-It was established in January 1942, and renamed the 20th Mountain Army (20.
-Gebirgsarmee) in June 1942.
-On 18 December 1944, the 20th Mountain Army took over the role of Wehrmachtsbefehlshaber Norwegen from the dissolved Army of Norway.
+The 20th Mountain Army was one of the two army echelon headquarters controlling German troops in the far north of Norway and Finland during World War II.
+It was formed in June 1942 by renaming the Lapland Army command, which had been formed in January.
+On 18 December 1944, the 20th Mountain Army took over the role of Wehrmachtsbefehlshaber Norwegen from the dissolved Army Norway.